 - Environmental consultants conducting their environmental remediation work

 - Manufacturing companies whose processes generate by-products that remain in residual landfills

-- Coal burning by-product (fly-ash) storage utilities that require a closure bond
+- Coal-burning by-product (fly-ash) storage utilities that require a closure bond

 - Principals with environmental guarantees

-Environmental Surety Bonds include bid bonds, performance bonds, and payment bonds when remediating contaminated property.
+Environmental Surety Bonds include bid bonds, performance bonds, and payment bonds when remediating a contaminated property.
 Similar construction surety bonds are also required for landfill construction, wetland mitigation, mining, and other industries which may impact the environment.